 The popular Guatemala dish we all enjoy every year on November 1st, which is ‘All Saints Day’ (El Día de Todos Los Santos), a day before the ‘Dia de Los Muertos’.
 Some say that this dish is an offering for a particular date of the year.
-But the history tell us the real origin of this popular Guatemalan dish.
+But the history tell us the real origin of this popular Guatemalan dish and recipe.

 A custom that began a few centuries ago, when families and friends share in a private celebration on November 1st the All Saints Day (Día de Todos Los Santos), Fiambre is a offering to all Saints on that day.
 Several countries in Latin America celebrate the All Saints’ Day, but Fiambre is unique to Guatemala.

 On November 2nd (Día de Los Muertos), Guatemalan families visit cemeteries and gravesites to remember their loved departed ones bringing flowers, fruits and incense, a strong Guatemalan tradition.